-- a it should be located close to the ceiling; - b it should be located at a height greater than the height of any door or window; - c it should be at least 150mm from the ceiling.
+- a.
+It should be located close to the ceiling; - b.
+It should be located at a height greater than the height of any door or window; - c.
+It should be at least 150mm from the ceiling.

-If the apparatus is located on the ceiling:

-a it should be at least 300mm from any wall and any ceiling obstruction e.g. light fittings.
+If the apparatus is located on the ceiling it should be at least 300mm from any wall and any ceiling obstruction e.g. light fittings.

-Apparatus located in sleeping rooms and in rooms remote from a fuel-burning appliance should be located relatively close to the breathing zone of the occupants.
+Apparatus located in sleeping rooms or located in rooms remote from the fuel-burning appliance should be located relatively close to the breathing zone of the occupants.

-Caravans
+Caravans and boats

-may have additional risks Caravans of carbon monoxide ingress through air vents due to the nearby presence of other vehicles, engines, generators or barbecues, however this does not change the basic guidance on location of the alarm.
-Caravans should be fitted with an alarm in the same room as any combustion appliance(s), located in accordance with previous advice in this section.
-If the caravan has a single living space which incorporates the sleeping accommodation, it can be considered to be equivalent to a bedsit, and a single alarm is sufficient.
+Caravans and boats may have additional risks of carbon monoxide ingress through air vents due to the nearby presence of other vehicles, engines, generators or barbecues, however this does not change the basic guidance on location of the alarm.
+Caravans and boats should be fitted with an alarm in the same room as any combustion appliance(s), located in accordance with previous advice in this section.
+If the caravan or boat has a single living space which incorporates the sleeping accommodation, it can be considered to be equivalent to a bedsit, and a single alarm is sufficient.
 However, any sleeping accommodation which is in a separate room from the combustion appliance(s) should also contain an alarm, located in accordance with previous advice in this section.
 It is not always possible to find an optimum location for an apparatus, for example, a small caravan may not have suitable vertical surfaces available.
 Nevertheless, when fitting an apparatus in such situations, the two most important considerations when selecting an appropriate location are:

-- Not mounting the apparatus directly above a source of heat or steam; and - Mounting the apparatus at a distance of 1 - 3 m from the nearest edge of the potential source.
+- Not mounting the apparatus directly above a source of heat or steam; and - Mounting the apparatus at a distance of 1 3 m from the nearest edge of the potential source.